MicrosoftLearning/mslearn-ai-fundamentals/Instructions/Exercises/06a-content-understanding.md

 # Get started with information extraction in Microsoft Foundry

-In this exercise, you will use Azure Content Understanding in Foundry, Microsoft's platform for creating intelligent applications.
+In this exercise, you'll use Azure Content Understanding in Foundry, Microsoft's platform for creating intelligent applications.

 Azure Content Understanding is a Foundry service that uses AI models to turn unstructured, multimodal content (documents, images, video, audio) into structured, usable outputs like JSON.
 It processes content by extracting, classifying, and generating fields with confidence scores and source grounding.